Gabriella439/nixos-in-production/manuscript/Modules.md

 … and this would still work, even though this module now refers to its own configuration values.
 The Nix interpreter won't go into an infinite loop because the recursion is still well-founded.

-We can better understand why this works by simulating how `lib.evalModules` works by hand.
+We can better understand why this recursion is well-founded by simulating how `lib.evalModules` works by hand.
 Conceptually what `lib.evalModules` does is:

 - combine all of the input modules